 Next, if you are seeking financing for your business, you’ll need to complete the next part of your plan—Funding Request.

-If you are seeking funding for your business venture, use this section to outline your requirements.
+If you are seeking funding for your business venture, use this section to outline your requirements, including the following:

 - Your current funding requirement

-- Any future funding requirements over the next five years
+- Any future funding requirements during the next five years

 - How you intend to use the funds you receive: Is the funding request for capital expenditures?
 Working capital?
 Debt retirement?
 Acquisitions?
 Whatever it is, be sure to list it in this section.